truenas/charts/library/common/1.0.0/docs/README.md

   pullPolicy: IfNotPresent
 ```

-There isn't anything special in the above format, it's just a convention.
+There isn't anything special in the above format (`imageSomething`), it's just a convention.
 It's also a format that some external tools can use for automatic image updates.
 For example, `Renovate`